rodmcnew/js-playground/README.md

-# js-playground
-A simple environment that re-runs your JS on save and includes Jest for testing
+A simple environment that re-runs your JS on save and includes Jest for testing.

 Run the code:
 `npm start`